Chiva bus: Symbol of Colombia and controversy

 Chivas are recognized nationally and internationally as a symbol of Colombian culture, in particular of rural Colombia.
 On the other hand, they have been controversial and a subject of criticism.
 The main reason is that chivas, rather than being a symbol of Colombia's diverse urban and rural culture, are instead a symbol of underdevelopment and of the rustic hacking of a machine intended to be used in urban areas.

 Today

-The "Jeepao" is a similar version of the chiva, but in a Willies Jeep.
+The "Jeepao" is a similar version of the chiva, but in a Willys MB Jeep.

 Other locales

 The unique buses be found in South America but also in other locales, including the United States.
 As the population of Colombian Americans and Ecuadorian Americans has risen in New York City; so has the use of the customized bus.
 Developed into party buses equipped with their own bar, these can often be found carrying partygoers around the city.
 Drew Barrymore, Lucy Liu, and Cameron Diaz arrived in a Chiva for the New York premiere of Charlie's Angels.
 The party buses are also used in Panama with the term Chiva Parrandera.

 Chivas are very similar to the concept of a tap tap in Haiti.